bobjflong/biblesearch-api-haskell/readme.md

 Provides a lens interface to the bibles.org API.

 Examples presume an active ghci session.
+In examples I may use unsafe functions such as `head` and `fromJust`.
+You should avoid their use in production code.

 ### Versions